 Table~\ref{tab:attn_dist} shows an example illustrating the cross-attention weights of the dialogue context.
-Baseline MoEL put the major attention on the general words, which leads to a context-inconsistent and emotion-inappropriate response.
-In comparison, the MK-EDG model puts the highest attention probability on the words containing informative meaning, e.g., ``fight'' and ``grow'' in external knowledge and ``keep'' and ``healthy'' in historical utterances.
-We can conclude that the proposed emotion-focused attention mechanism can teach the model to generate responses from meaningful and emotional words.
+Baseline EmpDG puts the major attention on general words, which leads to a context-inconsistent and emotion-inappropriate response.
+In comparison, the KEMP model puts the highest attention probability on the words containing informative meaning, e.g., ``\textit{fight}'' and ``\textit{grow}'' in external knowledge and ``\text{keep}'' and ``\textit{healthy}'' in dialogue history.
+We can conclude that the proposed emotion-dependency mechanism in the decoder can teach the model to generate responses from meaningful and emotional words.